 Huawei has once again postponed the market launch of its foldable smartphone Mate X – the company was reticent to give a reason.

-At a press event, Huawei spoke to TechRadar about the renewed postponement of the market launch of its foldable smartphone, the Huawei Mate X. The device was supposed to have debuted worldwide in September.
+During a press event, Huawei spoke with TechRadar about the further postponement of the market launch of its foldable smartphone, the Huawei Mate X. The device was supposed to have a global debut in September.
 The Chinese company stated that there was "no possibility" of putting the product on sale before November.
-Huawei did not give an explicit reason.
-It can be assumed that the Chinese have high quality standards, which the Mate X does not currently meet - in order to avoid a PR debacle like the one experienced by Samsung, this step is of course understandable.
-It is the second time that Huawei has postponed the release of the new folding smartphone, which was originally supposed to launch in June or July. delay The Huawei Mate X uses a design called "Falcon Wing".
-The technology features a stretchable hinge that allows the 6.6-inch smartphone to transform into an 8-inch OLED tablet.
+Huawei did not give an explicit reason for this.
+It can be assumed that the Chinese company has high quality standards, which the Mate X currently does not meet – this move is, of course, understandable in order to avoid a PR debacle like the one experienced by Samsung.
+This is the second time that Huawei has postponed the release of the new folding smartphone, which was originally scheduled to launch in June or July. delay The Huawei Mate X uses a design called "Falcon Wing."
+This technology features a stretchable hinge that allows the 6.6-inch smartphone to transform into an 8-inch OLED tablet.

 Apple is also interested in a foldable iPhone